Jansen Ibrahim Silaen

-Jansen Ibrahim Silaen (7 August 1931 – 19 May 1997) was an Indonesian politician officer who became the Police Chief of North Sulawesi and Central Sulawesi and Head of the Criminal Investigation Agency.
+Jansen Ibrahim Silaen (7 August 1931 – 19 May 1997) was an Indonesian politician and police officer who became the Police Chief of North Sulawesi and Central Sulawesi and Head of the Criminal Investigation Agency.
 After retiring from the police, he became a politician and served for two terms in the People's Representative Council until his death.

 Early life and education

 Jansen was born on 7 August 1931 in North Tapanuli.
 He attended elementary school at the Hollandsch-Inlandsche School (Dutch schools for natives) but was forced to dropped out at the 4th grade due to the Japanese occupation of the Dutch East Indies.
 He then continued his 5th and 6th grade in the People's School and finished in 1944.
 Afterwards, he studied at a junior high school where he graduated in 1948 and at a high school where he graduated in 1952.
 Jansen fought against the Dutch forces during Operation Product and Operation Kraai during this period.

 Jansen moved from North Tapanuli to Yogyakarta to pursue higher education and attended the Social Political Faculty of the Gadjah Mada University.
 He graduated with a degree in 1952.
 Afterwards, he enrolled at the Academy of Police Sciences in 1962 and became a Police Commissioner Attendant.

 In the midst of his career as a police, Jansen enrolled at the Law Faculty of the 17 August University.
 He graduated in 1966 with a doctorandus degree in law.